RunestoneInteractive/RunestoneServer/pip/source/Debugging/debugTracers.rst

 The following code illustrates what your program might look like after you complete the process above of adding comments that document your understanding and diagnostic print statements that allow you to check your understanding.
 This is what your code might look like prior to the cleanup phase.

 In this program we are adding all the even numbers in a list together, accumulating a sum.
-You will see a diagnostic print statement inside the code block of the for loop, one inside the if statement, and even a diagnostic else clause that can be deleted entirely.
+You will see a diagnostic print statement inside the code block of the for loop, and one inside the if statement.
 All of these make it easier to check whether it’s doing what it’s supposed to do.

 .. activecode:: db2_ex_1